 Slovenia is a country known for its stunning natural beauty and equally captivating food culture.
-Ričet, an iconic dish with barley, was cooked on the eastern side of the Alps as early as in the 8th century BC.
+Ričet, an iconic dish with barley, was cooked on the eastern side of the Alps as early as the 8th century BC.

 Because ričet certainly isn’t just a meal; it’s a tradition passed down through generations, offering a taste of history and a glimpse into Slovenian everyday life.
 It’s deeply rooted in the heart of Slovenian culinary tradition.